frankshearar/Home/[Spec]-NuGet-Package-Signing-Revocation-Check.md

 Related Spec - [Trusted Sources](https://github.com/NuGet/Home/wiki/%5BSpec%5D-NuGet-Config-schema-changes-to-enable-repository-signatures)

 ## Problem
 As we enable author and repository package signing, we need to enable consumers to be able to control how NuGet package signature revocation check is performed.
-Further, the information needs to be stored into the users machine.
+Further, the information needs to be stored into the user's machine.

 ## Who is the customer?
 All NuGet package consumers.